E3SM-Project/e3sm_diags/docs/html/_sources/quickguides/quick-guide-general.rst.txt

         runner.run_diags([param, ts_param])

-This set can also be ran with the core diagnostics sets, so that all the plots are shown in one viewer.
-Following is an example to run all sets:
+This set can also be run with the core diagnostics sets, so that all the plots are shown in one viewer.
+Following is an example to run all the sets:

     .. code:: python